rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

    macro avg       0.60      0.56      0.58    459114
 weighted avg       0.89      0.89      0.89    459114
 ```

+The model does a good job of predicting changeups, curveballs, four-seam fastballs, and sliders as indicated by their recall and precision
+scores.
+High recall means that the model is able to correctly identify a large proportion of actual positives for these pitches, while high
+precision indicates that a high proportion of the predicted pitch types were actually correct.
+Also identified by the confusion matrix,
+there are pitchtypes such as cutters, two-seam fastballs, knucklecurves, and sinkers that the model does a decent job of predicting.
+The
+precision and recall scores for these pitches are between 0.6 and 0.9.
+However, there are a number of pitches that have precision and
+recall scores of zero: forkballs, knuckleballs, pitchouts, pitchouts, and screwballs.
+These were pitches with little data, so hopefully
+SMOTE can imrpove the predictions.

 Now let's use SMOTE in imbalanced-learn to see if we can improve the performance of our model through
 oversampling.
 To use SMOTE oversampling we use the `SMOTE()` function within imbalanced-learn: